8 min read

 1. Define the User

 One particular area that goes a long way in software design is defining the User using user personas and user stories.
-Basically, what we want to do is define who will be using the software and what situation they are in.
+Essentially, our goal is to determine who will be using the software and the specific situation they will be in.
 User stories help define why the person is using the software, which helps bring out key elements (#2 on this list).
-At a basic level it doesn’t take much time, but better software usually takes into account all the different types of users and edge cases.
+At a basic level, it doesn’t take much time, but better software usually takes into account all the different types of users and edge cases.

 2. Prioritize key elements & rank importance

 Before building software, it’s good to come up with a detailed list of what the software is supposed to achieve.
-Sometimes software is confusing or hard to use because it tries to do too much and doesn’t do any one thing well.
-Rank what the software should do and list the order of importance of features.
-Sometimes this helps cut out features that could be added later or can be removed, and makes sure the features that are important and will be worked on most will have the the biggest impact.
-Doing this before you start on any User Interface design can be helpful, because you’re thinking about features from a top level instead of how they look, separating function and form.
+Sometimes software is confusing or complicated to use because it tries to do too much and doesn’t do any one thing well.
+Rank the software's features in order of importance.
+Sometimes this helps eliminate features that could be added later or removed, ensuring that the most critical and frequently worked-on features have the most significant impact.
+Doing this before you start on any User Interface design can be helpful because you’re thinking about features from a top-level perspective, rather than how they look, thereby separating function from form.

 3. Use resources around you to conduct usability testing

-Sometimes colleagues, friends and family are incredibly valuable resources.
+Sometimes colleagues, friends, and family are incredibly valuable resources.
 I constantly show my work to people who haven’t seen what I’m working on to get their thoughts.
-This allows me to get an opinion that is less biased than one of someone who has already seen it.
-Conducting usability testing with the people around you can give you insights into the User Experience of the software you design.
-Many times, they will give you insights on obvious things that somehow were missed.
-Or they may add a small idea that has a big impact.
-I can’t tell you the amount of good ideas I’ve generated from showing people and incorporating their opinions.
+This allows me to get an opinion that is less biased than that of someone who has already seen it.
+Conducting usability testing with people around you can provide valuable insights into the User Experience of the software you design.
+Often, they will give you insights into obvious things that were somehow overlooked.
+Or they may add a small idea that has a significant impact.
+I can’t tell you the number of good ideas I’ve generated from showing people and incorporating their opinions.

-You can test people with drawings, mockups or complete software.
-Try not to guide them, but ask them to complete a task and sit behind them and see what they do.
-You might consider asking them to talk out loud what they are thinking.
-This is very basic user testing anyone can do, and in my experience, the insights are always unexpected and highly valuable.
+You can test people with drawings, mockups, or complete software.
+Try not to guide them, but ask them to complete a task and sit behind them to see what they do.
+You might consider asking them to verbalize what they are thinking.
+This is fundamental user testing anyone can do, and in my experience, the insights are always unexpected and highly valuable.

 4. Leverage knowledge and online resources

-The stacking of technologies is what makes the pace of technology so fast.
+The stacking of technologies is what makes the pace of technological advancements so rapid.
 We are in the era of software creating software.
-A designer uses software that runs on software to design software.
+A designer uses software to design software.
 If designers had to start from scratch, we wouldn’t have any time to develop and enhance the look and feel of the software we create.

 Designers have created a community to share resources for the platforms we design for.
 We have magazines and blog articles.
-We have created UI kits and icon kits so we can make things faster and more conducive to the platform, giving us more time to concentrate on UX and harder problems.
+We have created UI kits and icon kits to make things faster and more conducive to the platform, allowing us more time to focus on UX and more complex problems.
 Developers have done the same thing with GitHub.
-Front end developers could use WordPress or something like Basecamp.
+Front-end developers can use WordPress or a similar platform like Basecamp.
 Leveraging knowledge and prior work is key.
-Anyone developing software can find free icon kits and code to reuse from a multitude of resources.
+Anyone developing software can find free icon kits and code to reuse from numerous resources.

-During the questions I suggested the scientific community do the same.
+During the questions, I suggested that the scientific community do the same.
 If one scientist has built an interface, reuse it if possible.
 Share knowledge.
 Build upon what other people have done, what works.
-It was great to see a few people in the room had already leveraged these resources to increase the impact of their UI.
+It was great to see that a few people in the room had already leveraged these resources to increase the impact of their UI.

 Spreading the Knowledge of Good User Experience

-It was a fantastic opportunity to learn the current challenges of scientists from places like NASA, MIT, JLab, & Fermi Labs and how they are learning to overcome them.
-I trust my presentation, talk, and this blog article can improve the spread of good user experiences and encourage a multi-faceted approach to improving software for the people who use it.
+It was a fantastic opportunity to learn about the current challenges faced by scientists from institutions like NASA, MIT, JLab, & Fermi Labs, and how they are learning to overcome them.
+I trust that my presentation, talk, and this blog article can help spread good user experiences and encourage a multifaceted approach to improving software for the people who use it.

 Links: